tieo/TagHistory/README.md

 | <video src="https://github.com/user-attachments/assets/d3857480-4ef0-48a9-ab63-8d8c15fd5314"> |![Demo of the app while using Light Mode](./light_mode_preview.jpg)|![Demo of the app while using Dark Mode](./dark_mode_preview.jpg)|

-(No, the location history isn't real)
+(No, the location history in this demo isn't real)

 ## Features ⭐